 Possible Side Effects: fatigue, drowsiness, nausea, increased appetite, weight gain, sexual dysfunction such as decreased sex drive or trouble reaching orgasm, insomnia, and dry mouth.

 Expert Opinion: “While antidepressants can be effective in more chronic, moderate, or severe cases of depression, they come with significant side effects, says Acerra.
 “In addition, they have been shown to be ineffective against mild depression.
 Exercise can be both an adjunct and alternative therapy.
 While high-intensity exercise releases endorphins, resulting in a “runner’s high,” low-intensity exercise releases nerve growth factor which stimulates nerve cell growth and neural connections that can relieve depression.”

 “Exercise can reduce the need for medications in this case, because it can improve mood, sleep, and a person’s sense of self-efficacy and self-esteem,” explains Katt.
 “It can also reduce stress and increase energy.”

 Research published in The Primary Care Companion Journal of Clinical Psychiatry suggests that exercise frequency is more important regarding depression than intensity and duration, at least at first, until exercise as a habit is established.
 Both aerobic exercise and resistance training have been shown to be effective in reducing depressive symptoms.
 The key is to find something you like and will enjoy, whether it’s hiking, Zumba, yoga, running or swimming.

-It’s clear that many prescription drugs used to treat common conditions have serious side effects that often prompt the need for additional medications.
-This vicious disease-drug-more drugs cycle can be eliminated or lessened when patients use exercise and other non-medication approaches, in conjunction with medication when necessary, to treat their illnesses.
+Many prescription drugs used to treat common conditions have serious side effects that often prompt the need for additional medications.
+This disease-drug-more drugs cycle can be eliminated or lessened when patients use exercise and other non-pharmacological approaches, in conjunction with medication when necessary, to treat their illnesses.